19 of the Scariest Moments Pilots Have Experienced on the Job

 “A dead body started groaning”

 I flew a dead body in a body bag by myself at night in a Chieftain (PA31-350).
 Dead guy groaned and jerked pretty hard about 10 minutes into the flight.
 Had it strapped down, so I don’t know how much it would have moved if not restrained.
 I just kinda muttered under my breath and looked over my shoulder for the rest of the 25 minutes flight.
 Pretty sure it was gasses inside the corpse brought out by the pressure change from ground to 3,000 agl [above ground level].
 Freaked me out at the time though.—Reddit user BigZombieKing.
-You’ll want to read these 15 insane requests people have made on airplanes.

 “My door opened mid-flight”